 There are a surprising number of NZ nudist beaches.
 As well as the popular ones located near our hostels listed below there are a number of more secluded ones around too.

-Nudist Beaches in the Greater Auckland region – Nomads Auckland
+Nudist Beaches in the Greater Auckland region – Base Auckland

 - Ladies Bay – St Heliers